 By amendments introduced to its original Protocol in the 2005 Supplementary Protocol of the Court, the jurisdiction of the ECCJ is now enlarged to cover cases alleging human rights violations arising from ECOWAS Member States.
 The Supplementary protocol does not require applicants to exhaust local remedies as a prerequisite condition for bringing actions relating to human rights violations before the Court.
 Over 85% of cases concluded by the ECCJ as at December 2009 are related to allegations of human rights violations within the ECOWAS Member States.

-The Court is composed of seven independent Judges who are persons of high moral character, appointed by the authority of Heads of State of Government, from a list of up to two persons nominated by each Member State, for a four-year term of office, upon recommendation of the Community Judicial council.
+The Court is composed of five independent Judges who are persons of high moral character, appointed by the authority of Heads of State of Government, from a list of up to two persons nominated by each Member State, for a four-year term of office, upon recommendation of the Community Judicial council.

 The Mandate of the Court is to ensure the respect of the law and of the principles of equity, in the interpretation and application of the provisions of the Revised Treaty and all other subsidiary legal instruments adopted by Community.